rwb/m26/README.md

 >
 ```

+* We can reject Ho that θ = 0.5, because the confidence interval for θ does not include 0.5.

 #### Missing-at-Random Analysis of Change Scores

 * The first analysis provides a sense of the direction of change but doesn't tell us anything about the typical magnitude of change.